Speech of the Month, July 2020 - Kate Middleton

 If you enjoyed this post, have a read of last month's; the subject is the splendid Marcus Rashford.

 “Emma has a really original approach to delivering effective programmes of personal development.
-Her grounded, practical approach pays immediate dividends.
+Her grounded, practical slant pays immediate dividends.
 I have commissioned her to lead programmes to help middle managers develop their personal presentation styles, both written and oral.
 The programmes have been fun and effective; and the messages stick!”